chiedo/presentations/docs/a-primer-on-web3.md

 ---

+💡
+##### **We all publish content.
+We all see different things and influence how the web experience changes**

+---

 ## **Web 3: Decentralized Web** 🚀

 - Made possible by one revolutionary technology
+- Blockchain

 ---

+💡
+##### **We each own our data on the web, own, and monetize the platforms we use**

+---

 ## **Blockchain** 🧱 ⛓️

 - A decentralized network of computers that records verifiable copies of the same data.
-And populated by anyone on the network.
+And is populated by anyone on the network.
 - Put simply, blockchains are secure insofar as the network is large enough, dispersered enough, and designed well enough to incentize good actor behavior over bad.
-- It was introduced by Bitcoin (As a single-purpose protocol that supports one app, transfering money)
+- It was introduced by Bitcoin (As a single-purpose blockchain that supports one app, transfering money)

 ---

-## **And Web3 was born** 👶
+## **It Made Web3 Possible** 👶

 - But Web3 didn't really feel like much when all you could do was one thing
 - Imagine the web today if all you could do was send emails.
 - No that would not do.
 Because we want more.
 We want websites, we want web apps, we want all sorts of things.
 And we don't know what those things are yet.
-- Luckily that's where the concept of decentralized applications (dapps) comes into play.
+- Luckily that's where the concept of decentralized applications (dapps) came into play.

 ---